-Role Name Contact Details DSL Ashleigh Bignall 0955735638 info@britishlearningcentre.com Deputy DSL James Kemp 0809012930 jkemp@britishlearningcentre.com Head of School Ashleigh Bignall 0955735638 info@britishlearningcentre.com

-3.1 It is the responsibility of every member of staff, volunteer and regular visitor to our school to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils at this school.
-This includes the responsibility to provide a safe environment in which children can learn.

--3.2 A senior member of staff from leadership team is designated to take the lead responsibility for safeguarding and child protection and that there is at least one deputy DSL(s) who is appropriately trained member to deal with any issues in the absence of the Designated Safeguarding Lead (DSL).
+- 3.1 It is the responsibility of every member of staff, volunteer and regular visitor to our school to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils at this school.
+This includes the responsibility to provide a safe environment in which children can learn. - The school contributes to inter-agency working in line with Working Together to Safeguard Children (2018); - A senior member of staff from leadership team is designated to take the lead responsibility for safeguarding and child protection and that there is at least one deputy DSL(s) who is appropriately trained member to deal with any issues in the absence of the Designated Safeguarding Lead (DSL).
 There will always be cover for this role.
-The role will be evidenced explicitly in the role holder's job description.

-·3.3 All staff receive a safeguarding induction and are provided with a copy of this policy, the staff code of conduct and the behaviour policy.
-All staff undertake appropriate child protection training that is updated annually and on-line safety training; Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance;

-•3.5 Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2022); they remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention.
+The role will be evidenced explicitly in the role holder's job description. - All staff receive a safeguarding induction and are provided with a copy of this policy, the staff code of conduct, the behaviour policy and the school's safeguarding response for those pupils who go missing from education as detailed section 6 of this policy. - All staff undertake appropriate child protection training that is updated annually and on-line safety training; - Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance; - ·Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2022); - They remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - 3.4 The governing board will receive a safeguarding report at each meeting that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the school.
+It will also record all safeguarding activity that has taken place, for example, meetings attended, reports written, training or induction given.
+It will not identify individual pupils.